flox/flox-kind-demo/README.md

-# Flox Kind Environment Setup
+# Flox containerd Shim Demo Environment w/ Kind

-This repository contains the configuration files needed to create a Kind (Kubernetes in Docker) cluster with Flox runtime support.
+This repository contains the configuration files needed to create a (Kind)[https://kind.sigs.k8s.io/] (Kubernetes in Docker) cluster with Flox runtime support.
+This cluster can be used to quickly try out the shim locally.

 ## Prerequisites

 ### Requirements

-Ensure you have either Podman or Docker installed on your system
+Ensure you have either Podman or Docker installed on your system.

 Before creating the Kind cluster, you need to authenticate with GitHub Container Registry (GHCR) to pull the node image.